awsdocs/amazon-athena-user-guide/doc_source/cloudtrail-logs.md

   FROM cloudtrail_logs
   LIMIT 100;
   ```
-+ Modify the earlier query to further explore your data\.
++ Modify the query to further explore your data\.
 + To improve performance, include the `LIMIT` clause to return a specified subset of rows\.